Joanna Christodoulou, EdD

 Telephone: (617) 643-1482

-Dr. Christodoulou is Assistant Professor at MGH Institute of Health Professions, as well as Research Associate at the Massachusetts Institute of Technology and Adjunct Lecturer at the Harvard Graduate School of Education.
+Dr. Christodoulou is an Associate Professor at MGH Institute of Health Professions, as well as Research Associate at the Massachusetts Institute of Technology and Adjunct Lecturer at the Harvard Graduate School of Education.
 Her research is situated at the intersection of education and neuroscience, and aims to use behavioral and brain data to improve student outcomes and optimize educational interventions for struggling learners.
 Learn more about Dr. Christodoulou.

 Noor Al Dahhan, PhD